 Skip to content Skip to footer

 Teen Camp is here!
-June 10th-14th and we want you and your student(s) to feel equipped and ready for all that comes with this amazing experience.
+We are going to Lake Placid June 9th-13th, and we want you and your student(s) to feel equipped and ready for all that comes with this amazing experience.
 We believe that this could be one of the best weeks of your student’s life, and that means putting aside distractions and fully focusing on God.

 We are so excited about what God is going to do during the week of camp!

-• Please drop off and check-in your student in the gym at the rear of the church.
+• Please drop off and check-in your student in the gym, at the rear of the church.
 You will drive to the back of the building and use the rear entrance.
-Please be there by 11am on Monday, June 10th, to begin the check-in process.
+Please be there by 11am on Monday, June 9th, to begin the check-in process.
 The camp has asked us to do a pre-lice check to ensure your campers week is amazing.

 • Eat lunch before you arrive – we will not be eating until 5pm that day!

-• Pick-up will be at the gym in the rear of the church on Friday, June 14th.
+• Pick-up will be in the gym, at the rear of the church on Friday, June 13th.
 We are planning to be back at 1:30pm, but this may change due to the final service on Friday.
 We will text you when we are leaving camp that day.

 Medication

-• If your camper is bringing medication to camp, please make sure it is in the original bottle and have all medication in a ziplock bag labeled with your campers name with the medication form filled out.
+• If your student is bringing medication to camp, please make sure it is in the original bottle, and have all medications in a ziploc bag labeled with your campers name and a completed medication form.

-• If you have “mail” you would like your camper to receive while at camp we can bring it up for you.
-We will collect it when you check-in your students on Wednesday.
-Please label the envelope with the name and day you want them to receive it.
+• If you have “mail” you would like your student to receive while at camp, we will bring it up with us.
+We will collect it when you check your student in on Monday.
+Please label the envelope with your student’s name and the day you want them to receive it.

 Theme Days & Bible Challenge

-If you have not been to camp before, every day we have theme days.
-Your team gets points for best dressed and points for participation for whoever dresses up on those days.
-So, come dressed and ready for each day!
+• If you have not been to camp before, every day we will have theme days.
+Your team gets points for best dressed, and points for participation.
+So, don’t forget to pack items that you can dress up with on these days to earn points for your team!

-Dress code for both guys and girls.
-Modesty please!
+• DRESS CODE: Modesty please!
+This applies for both girls and guys.
 Shorts, skirts and shirts over leggings must be of modest length (at least to fingertips is a good guide).
 NO halter tops, soffe shorts, midriff tops, or excessively tight (no uncovered leggings) or otherwise inappropriate clothing will be permitted.
 Tops should cover shoulders, back, chest and stomach for both daytime and evening.

-• Bedding for full or queen, pillow, towels, washcloths
+• Bedding (full or queen), pillow, towels, washcloths.

-• Casual clothes, recreation clothes, gym shoes, sandals, light jacket, umbrella or rain gear, swimsuit, beach cover-up
+• Recreation clothes, nicer clothes for services, gym shoes, sandals, light jacket, umbrella or rain gear, swimsuit, beach cover-up.

-• Spending money for camp DVD, t-shirts, concession stand ($7- $10 per day is about average) and camp store items.
+• Spending money for merch, concession stand ($7- $10 per day is about average) and camp store items.

-• Team color/theme day information will be listed above.
+• Team color/theme day information will be provided when closer to camp.

 WHAT NOT TO BRING